azzarip/food-explorers/content/emails/Adventures/Paris/ThirdBistrot.md

 ---
-subject: "[8/10] The Third Bistrot: Neo-Bistrots"
+subject: "A New Type of Bistrots: Neo-Bistrots"
 ---

 Hi {{ contact.first_name }},

-We’ve talked a lot about Bistrots, and if you’ve been following along, you’ve probably started to feel how deep their roots run in Paris.
+We’ve talked a lot about Bistrots, and if you’ve been following along, you’ve probably started to feel how deep their **roots run in Paris**.

-They’re not just “places to eat.”
-They’re part of the city’s rhythm, like the smell of warm baguettes or the image of Notre Dame.
+They’re not just "_places to eat_”.

+For a foodie, they’re part of the city’s rhythm, like the smell of warm baguettes or the image of Notre Dame.

 In the last years **a new movement emerged from the ideas and philosophy of the Bistronomie**.